-The Financial Aid Office helps students meet their education expenses while attending the University of Mississippi Medical Center.
+The Office of Student Financial Services helps students meet their education expenses while attending the University of Mississippi Medical Center.
 Assistance is provided through grants, scholarships, student employment, and loans.

-Students who need to apply for a GradPlus loan for the current 2019-20 school year, click here.
-Applications for the 2020-21 program will open June 1.
+Students who need to apply for a GradPlus loan for the current 2021-20 school year, click here.

-Note: Your financial aid file must be complete and you must accept your financial aid awards on the MYU Web Portal prior to funds being posted to your student tuition account.
-Ensure that all requirements are met at least 3 business days prior to the scheduled disbursement date If selected for verification, click here.
+Note: Your financial aid file must be complete and you must accept your financial aid awards in Workday prior to funds being posted to your student tuition account.
+Ensure that all requirements are met at least 3 business days prior to the scheduled disbursement date.
+See Workday Job Aid (PDF).

 The Federal Coronavirus Aid, Relief and Economic Security (CARES) Act (enacted March 27, 2020) provided funding to institutions of higher education to award in the form of emergency financial aid grants to students for expenses related to the disruption of campus operations due to the coronavirus.